RULES

 Handicaps and ratings:

-1. Players on teams that qualified for the Go to Vegas Tournament either in the Summer or the spring session will play using the highest Fargorating attained by that player during the league year, determined either at the end of the session in which the team qualified or at the end of the spring session.
+1. Players on teams that qualified for the Go to Vegas Tournament either in the Summer or the spring session will play using the highest Fargorate attained by that player during the league year, determined either at the end of the session in which the team qualified or at the end of the fall session.

 A. The team May be disqualified from competing in the "Go to Vegas" tournament as well as winning the trip to Vegas to compete in the National Championships.
 And/or